CumulusNetworks/docs/content/cumulus-netq-52/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 In addition to the hourly validation checks that run by default, NetQ lets you validate the protocols and services running in your network either on-demand or according to a schedule.
 Both types can be customized to include or exclude particular tests or devices.

-- **On-demand validations** allow you to validate the operation of one or more network protocols and services right now.
+- **On-demand validations** validate the operation of one or more network protocols and services right now.
-- **Scheduled validations** allow you to run validations according to a schedule.
+- **Scheduled validations** run according to a schedule.
 You can create and schedule up to 15 custom validation checks.
 The hourly, default validation checks do not count towards this limit.

 {{<notice tip>}}
 Before you run an on-demand validation for a particular protocol or service, check whether a scheduled validation is running or about to run.
-If both validations run concurrently, NetQ will take longer to validate your network and display results.
+If both validations run concurrently, NetQ takes longer to validate your network and display results.
 {{</notice>}}

 <!-- vale on -->